-In FY2012, Mr. M. Batten received an award of performance stock units, and all of the other Named Executive Officers received awards of performance stock and performance stock units.
-In order for the performance stock and units to vest at target levels, the amount of the Corporation's Economic Profit (cumulative net operating profit after taxes ("NOPAT") less the Corporation's cumulative capital charge) for the cumulative three fiscal-year period ending June 30, 2014 must be greater than or equal to \$15,000,000.
-The maximum payout will occur if Economic Profit reaches \$12,000,000.
+In FY2014, Mr. M. Batten received an award of performance stock units, and all of the other Named Executive Officers received awards of performance stock and performance stock units.
+In order for the performance stock and units to vest at target levels, the amount of the Corporation's Economic Profit (cumulative net operating profit after taxes ("NOPAT") less the Corporation's cumulative capital charge) for the cumulative three fiscal-year period ending June 30, 2016 must be greater than or equal to \$1 (i.e. positive).
+The maximum payout will occur if Economic Profit reaches \$2,000,000; a threshold payout will occur if Economic Profit reaches \$(2,000,000).
 The maximum payout will be 120% of the shares or units granted.
-No shares will vest if performance is less than threshold.
+No performance stock or performance units will vest if performance is less than threshold.

-The Corporation's capital charge is calculated by multiplying invested capital times the cost of capital.
-Invested capital is defined as total assets less non-interest bearing liabilities, less accrued retirement benefits.
+The Corporation's capital charge is calculated by multiplying average invested capital times the cost of capital.
+Average invested capital is defined as total assets less non-interest bearing liabilities, less accrued retirement benefits less excess cash, computed on a monthly trailing 13 month basis.
 Cost of capital is defined as the weighted average expectation of Twin Disc's sources of capital, debt and equity.
-For FY2013, the cost of capital has been calculated at 10%, after taxes.
+For FY2015, the cost of capital has been calculated at 10%, after taxes.

-In order to incent and retain the Corporation's executives, shares of restricted stock were also granted to all Named Executive Officers in FY2012.
-These shares will vest July 28, 2014 provided the executive remains employed with the Corporation until the vesting date.
+In order to incent and retain the Corporation's executives, shares of restricted stock were also granted to all Named Executive Officers in FY2014.
+These shares will vest July 25, 2016 provided the executive remains employed with the Corporation until the vesting date.

-In July 2012, the Committee reviewed the performance objective established in July of 2009 for the vesting of performance stock and performance stock units granted in July 2009 under the Twin Disc, Incorporated 2004 Long-Term Incentive Compensation Plan.
+In July 2014, the Committee reviewed the performance objective established in July of 2011 for the vesting of performance stock and performance stock units granted in July 2011 under the Twin Disc, Incorporated 2010 Long-Term Incentive Compensation Plan.
 The objective is listed below:

-The Performance Objective is the Company's cumulative net operating profit after taxes measured as a percentage of the Company's cumulative capital charge for the cumulative three fiscal year period ending June 30, 2012:
+The Performance Objective is the Company's economic profit (measured as the difference between the Company's cumulative net operating profit after taxes and the Company's cumulative capital charge) for the cumulative three fiscal year period ending June 30, 2014, as specified below:

-Performance Objective as of June 30, 2012
+Performance Objective as of June 30, 2014